-ARCH COAL, INC.

-(Exact name of registrant as specified in its charter)
+ARCH COAL, INC. (Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 43-0921172 (I.R.S.
-Employer Identification No.)
+Delaware 43-0921172 (State or other jurisdiction of (I.R.S.
+Employer Identification No.) incorporation or organization)

 CityPlace One, Suite 300, St. Louis, Missouri 63141 (Address of principal executive offices)(Zip Code)